Rob Howard (politician): Background

+Municipal politics

-Howard volunteered with the Richmond Minor Hockey Association for over 12 years, and was active with Tourism Richmond, the Richmond Chamber of Commerce, and the Real Estate Institute of BC.
-While his mother had served as an Alderwoman on the Richmond City Council, Howard's political career began with a civic bylaw election in October 2001.
-Howard, belonging to the civic political party Richmond Non-Partisan Association, was elected to one of the three available seats on the Richmond City Council.
+While his mother had served as an alderwoman in Richmond, Howard's political career began with a civic by-election in October 2001.
+As a candidate with the Richmond Non-Partisan Association, he was elected to one of the three available seats on the Richmond City Council.
 After less than a year on council, Howard left the Richmond Non-Partisan Association to join a new pro-business political party, Richmond First, which he saw as being less controlling and allowing him to make more independent decisions.
 He was re-elected in the November 2002 civic election, with his Richmond First party taking four of the eight council seats.

-On local issues, Howard was an advocate of opening Richmond to gambling facilities, which led to the River Rock Casino Resort.
+On local issues, Howard was an advocate of opening Richmond to gambling facilities, which led to the establishment of the River Rock Casino Resort.
 He was supportive of heritage preservation measures but opposed Richmond's tree preservation bylaw.
 He was the only one on council who preferred the elevated option for the Canada Line (then known as the Richmond-Airport-Vancouver Line), whereas the other councillors preferred the ground level option or no SkyTrain extension at all.
 He was an advocate for building a convention centre and the most ardent supporter of removing a 55-acre piece of land from the Agricultural Land Reserve as a possible location for it, though the removal was refused.
 When the possibility of the city constructing a speed-skating oval associated with the 2010 Winter Olympics came, Howard was a vocal supporter.
 He travelled to Lillehammer, Norway, in 2004 as part of a committee to investigate similar facilities built for the 1994 Winter Olympics.
 He also traveled to Pierrefonds, Quebec and Asia as part of the sister city program.
 He was not supportive of proposals to build a new soccer facility or financially contributing to tall ships tourism attractions.
 Because previous councils had made funding commitments at the expense of the city's reserve funds rather than the tax base, Howard's time on council was marked with consistent property tax increases around 3 to 4% each year.
 Howard unsuccessfully lobbied other councillors to hire more police officers.
 He became the subject of a lawsuit, along with other Richmond First councillors, alleging a conflict-of-interest occurred after they approved a rezoning allowing a controversial pub.